eizent/collection-builder-sandbox/pages/about.md

 ## About the Site

 This is a collection of the books I've read in my bookclub.
-They are mapped based on author's birthplace.
-Hope you enjoy!
+The location corresponds to the authors birthplace, while the date is the year the book was published.